Accountants in Miami Remind You to Act Soon to Get Expanded Credit for Hiring Vets

 Accountants in Miami remind employers that hired unemployed veterans during late 2011 and early 2012 had an expanded period to request the required certification for claiming the expanded Work Opportunity Tax Credit (WOTC).
 That expanded period ends on Tuesday, June 19.

-Accountants in Miami is reminding employers that for eligible veterans hired on or after Nov.
-22, 2011 and before May 22, 2012, they have until June 19 to file certification forms with state workforce agencies.
+Accountants in Miami are reminding employers that for eligible veterans hired on or after Nov.
+22, 2011, and before May 22, 2012, they have until June 19 to file certification forms with state workforce agencies.